NormandinSystems/West-Island-Rentals/README.md

-add in it's green certified and montreal's west island and surrounding area,

 we can put in brackets the if requested option for the dedicated workspace.

-we have to get the dimensions of each room so we can put it in the descriptions

-sq footage upstairs raymond is 1250 sq feet

-and the downstairs for raymond the a is 1000 sq feet

-add in a pop up when you click on each property that gives you more info, like a quick detail thing if that makes sense with an x that can be closed on mobile and desktop.

 same thing for the booking stuff for the google calendar, like chirstine does for her stuff.